 Join The Conversation

-Visit the Canvas site dedicated to facilitating feedback and discussion about the UC Book Project and the 2018 UC Book of the Year, Do Androids Dream of Electric Sheep? by Philip K. Dick.
+Visit the Canvas site dedicated to facilitating feedback and discussion about the UC Book Project and the 2019 UC Book of the Year, The Natural Way of Things by Charlotte Wood.
 We encourage students and staff to join or follow the conversation.

 The site is an open site so any visitor can read posts, but only staff and students can write and respond to posts.
 You can self-enrol once you enter the site.
 Click for instructions.

 Feedback from Staff & Students on UC Book of the Year

 "The "Rosie Project" was a quick read.
 I believe the UC Book of the Year project is a winner.
-Even though "Room" made my skin crawl, and people like Don and Gene in Rosie should be with the dinosaurs (where they belong), I am pleased that the topics of the first three books so far have not too dry or conservative."
+Even though "Room" made my skin crawl, and people like Don and Gene in Rosie should be with the dinosaurs (where they belong), I am pleased that the topics of the first three books, so far have not been too dry or conservative."

 —Michael Depercy, UC academic (read entire review)